open-source-labs/PreVue/README.md

 ---

 PreVue We encourage you to submit issues for any bugs or ideas for enhancements.
 Please feel free to fork this repo and submit pull requests to contribute as well.
+Also follow PreVue on [LinkedIn](https://www.linkedin.com/company/prevue-live/) for more updates.

 ## Authors